murkl/arch-os/docs/README.md

 - AUR helper, 32-bit support, automatic housekeeping timers
 - Shell enhancement (bash, zsh or fish) and a system manager TUI
 - Samba sharing, mirrors ranked by country
-- English and German interface, and [more languages are welcome](../TRANSLATING.md): a tree can add its own
+- English and German interface, and [more languages are welcome](../TRANSLATING.md): a module can add its own
 - A recovery on the same image that rolls a broken system back, without a network

 ## Installing